In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 - May cover up too much of the target sitting far away

-- Not great for distanced target shooting even if mounted on a rifle
+- Not great if you want to shoot longer distances, even if mounted on a rifle

 Browse More 6+ MOA Red Dot sights here